Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 The Keyword Difficulty metric gives you an estimate of how challenging it’ll be to rank for each long-tail keyword phrase.
 You’ll see a range of keywords with these difficulty scores:

-- Low: Most blogs (even relatively new sites) should be able to quickly compete on a low difficulty keyword phrase.
+• Low: Most blogs (even relatively new sites) should be able to quickly compete on a low difficulty keyword phrase.
+This is where I recommend starting, especially if your blog is new, or you’re new to SEO (search engine optimization).

-- Medium: Well-established blogs will compete quickly on medium difficulty keywords, but newer blogs will need to put a lot of amount of effort into promoting their content and naturally building backlinks (with strategies like guest blogging & writing for publications) to get a good organic search ranking for that phrase.
+• Medium: Well-established blogs will compete quickly on medium difficulty keywords, but newer blogs will need to put a lot of amount of effort into content promotion and building backlinks (with strategies like guest blogging & writing for publications) to get a good organic search ranking for that phrase.

-- High: Aiming high?
-This level of difficulty could be a good stretch goal for the next 6 to 12 months if you’re investing a lot of time and effort into growing your blog.
+• High: Aiming high?
+This level of difficulty could be a good stretch goal if you’re investing a lot of time and effort into growing your blog, and it might be achievable within a year.
 If you’re consistently promoting your blog content for months, you could make it to the first page of organic Google search result rankings on high difficulty terms … but it does depend on how authoritative your blog is in the eyes of search engines.

 Country: Great for Competing in Local SEO